nardaibarra/Trapezirque/README.md

 The main objective is to collect as many balloons as possible while swinging and jumping between trapezes.

 Installation:
 The game is developed in Python.
-To play, ensure Python is installed on your computer and run the game's main file (game.py).
+To play, ensure Python and Pygame are installed on your computer and run the game's main file (game.py).